ljdnielsen/pigeon_conservation/docs/notes/sample_origins.md

 accompany me & ordering Charles to bring all the ammunition after me as quick as possible.

-The vast contribution that Allen have made to specimen collection is made clear by Rookmaaker's and van Wyhe's recounting that he in a two-and-a-half month period between 4 August and 18 October 1855 collected 6198 insects, corresponding to more then a hundred individuals per day, only a year after arriving in the Malay Archipelago.[^1]
+The vast contribution that Allen made to specimen collection is made clear by Rookmaaker's and van Wyhe's recounting that he in a two-and-a-half month period between 4 August and 18 October 1855 collected 6198 insects, corresponding to more then a hundred individuals per day, only a year after arriving in the Malay Archipelago.[^1]

 [^1]: Rookmaaker, Kees & van Wyhe, John.
 (2012), ["In Alfred Russel Wallace's Shadow: His Forgotten Assistant, Charles Allen (1839-1892)"](https://www.jstor.org/stable/24894190) *Journal of the Malaysian Branch of the Royal Asiatic Society*, 2012: vol. 85, Issue 2, pp. 17-54